bennyficial/Bamazon/workflow.md

     * Choosing VIEW PRODUCT SALES BY DEPARTMENT will show the following
     ![Product List](/images/sup2.PNG?raw=true)

-    * Choosing CREATE NEW DEPARTENT will prompt the user for the name of the new department
+    * Choosing CREATE NEW DEPARMTENT will prompt the user for the name of the new department
     ![Product List](/images/sup3.PNG?raw=true)

     * User will then be specify the overhead cost of the new department